exactchange/drv-core/README.md

 **[Standard](https://github.com/exactchange/embercoin/blob/master/validations/validations.standard.js)**: The standard validation for transferring EMBR between users.

 **[Exchange](https://github.com/exactchange/embercoin/blob/master/validations/validations.exchange.js)**: The exchange validation for liquidating a foreign token in order to supply a native token.

+In order to make low-risk transactions fully-automatic, ML/AI and other forms of model- or pattern-based learning might be implemented as additional validations, directed by special contracts.
+Validations might also include manual user approvals through authentication services.

 ## Enforcements